mgnigh98/VisionLabel/README.md

 # VisionLabel
-A tool for labeling png. jpg, and nitf files
+A tool for labeling png, jpg, and nitf files